fedemotta/localeurls/README.md

 Locale URLs
 ===========
 Automatic locale/language management for URLs.

+**This is a fork of [mikehaertl/localeurls](http://github.com/mikehaertl/localeurls) repository, which is currently in manteinance mode.
+Latest release is 1.2 with     redirectDefaultTo param to encourage the selection of a valid language if the user never selected one before.
+You can       see this feature in action in [https://www.weegoo.com/](https://www.weegoo.com/).**

 This extension allows to use URLs that contain a language code like